lawrenceagles/nodejs-in-action/chapter07-connect-and-express-in-depth/06-welcome-to-express/README.md

 ## Description

-This example creates a skeleton for a comple Express based app requiring to serve both resources and HTML documents.
+This example creates a skeleton for a complete Express based app requiring to serve both resources and HTML documents.
 The scaffolding and dependencies are exactly like the ones you'd find using [express-generator](https://www.npmjs.com/package/express-generator) but into the general project structure i've been using in this repo.

 The skeleton is runnable, with a couple of *routes* enabled for testing.